smguilia/overview-1/locations.md

 {: tab-group="mzr"}
 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the data centers located in the specific geographical area."}

+Osaka is a single-site MZR.
+In a single-site MZR, the three data centers that support the three zones are running in the same building.
+The underlying infrastructure in the Osaka MZR zone has the same SLA as other individual zones in a multi-site MZR.
+Osaka MZR resiliency to failures in local city and location infrastructures is reduced because of being located in a single building.
+{: note}

 ## Single-zone regions
 {: #szr-table}